- Sign In

 Avant PLACE engages students with everyday, real-world scenarios in which their skills are likely to be used, and can be completed quickly—students typically complete the Avant PLACE test in about 40 minutes.
 Avant PLACE is accessible anywhere there is Internet access, so students can demonstrate their skills at their convenience.

 Avant PLACE Writing and Speaking results are scored externally by certified raters.
-All scores are typically available within 3-7 business days, and are reported for groups as well as individuals.
+All scores are typically available within 3 to 5 business days, and are reported for groups as well as individuals.
 Reports are exportable to Excel for flexible analysis, and educators have access to students’ Speaking and Writing samples.

 Avant provides a general guide that outlines suggested course levels for students based upon their overall proficiency level scores from the Avant PLACE test.
 Avant realizes that each language program functions differently, and that the needs of each institution may require a more in-depth data analysis.
 Consulting is available to help you establish custom placement guidelines specific to your program.

 The chart below outlines a suggested course of action.
 Avant realizes that each language program functions differently, and that the needs of each school/ Institution may require a more critical review of data.
 The following is given as a general placement suggestion, based upon the elements assessed and the results attained.
 Please compare your program and course descriptions with the scenarios listed below in the “Description of Levels” column.

 |Avant Levels||ACTFL Levels||ILR Levels||University Levels||Description of Levels|

 |5*||Intermediate-High||1+||202/203/300||Review of writing and speaking responses is recommended to make accurate placement decisions.|

 |5||Intermediate-Mid||1+||202||In programs with a three-semester requirement, this course usually provides a transition to the major (i.e. more reading, grammar review).
 In a four-semester system, it continues the second-year sequence.|